burnash/gspread/README.md

 # Spreadsheets can be opened by their title in Google Docs
 spreadsheet = gc.open('some title')

+# Select worksheet by index.
+Worksheet indexes start from zero
 worksheet = spreadsheet.get_worksheet(0)

+# Column and row indexes start from one
 first_col = worksheet.col_values(1)

 worksheet.update_cell(1, 2, 'Bingo!')